Skip to main content Skip to navigation

 In 2017, after I was awarded an Early Career Fellowship in the Institute of Advanced Study, I assumed the role of editor at the IAS' Exchanges: The Interdisciplinary Research JournalLink opens in a new window.

-Exchanges recently achieved a significant milestone by publishing its twenty-sixth issue, marking a decade of scholarly contributions.
-This special edition delves into reflections on the past ten years, including diverse topics such as AI in academic publishing and its impact on the humanities.
+Exchanges achieved a significant milestone by publishing its twenty-sixth issue in 2024.
+This special edition delved into reflections on the past ten years, including diverse topics such as AI in academic publishing.
+The current issue (Vol 12.1), just published, has our regular collection of articles from across the disciplinary spectrum from scholars at Warwick and worldwide.

 In light of ongoing developments in ChatGPT, Exchanges is introducing a new policy relating to artificial intelligence tools and manuscripts submitted for the journal’s consideration.
 If you want to submit your paper, visit the journal’s website: https://exchanges.warwick.ac.ukLink opens in a new window